-The master's thesis consists of a self-chosen artistic project.
-You realise this work and will present it to a jury of internal and external experts during a public presentation.
-You substantiate and contextualize it with a thesis that situates your work within or against existing literature and debates.
-This proves that you can orientate yourself within the field of your artistic discipline.
-For your master's thesis you can make use of technical and production support on our campus and you can rely on the advice of the study counselors.
-Nevertheless, with your master's thesis you prove that you work independently to a large extent.
+The master's thesis consists of two self-selected artistic projects: a recital and a research-based recital.
+You present both recitals to a jury of internal and external experts during a public presentation.
+You substantiate and contextualise it with a thesis that situates your work within or against existing literature and debates.
+With this, you prove that you can orient yourself within the field of your artistic discipline.
+With your master's thesis, you prove that you work largely independently.
+From your first master's year onwards, you work on your research project with support from your main subject teacher and thesis supervisor.

 Inspiration for your master's thesis

-Music practice is central to our campus.
-You not only make music during your practical lessons or self-study, but you will also participate in our ensembles, choirs and orchestras and the prestigious artistic productions.
-These experiences transform you into a team player.
+Music practice takes centre stage on our campus.
+You not only make music during your practical lessons or self-study, but also participate in our ensembles, choirs and orchestras and our prestigious artistic productions.
+These experiences shape you into a team player.

-LUCA School of Arts is a biotope in which collaboration between students from different art disciplines is stimulated.
-This results in interesting crossovers and innovative artistic practices.
-Students can also include electives from all LUCA programs, ranging from film or photography to graphic design or interior design to product design or sculpture.
+LUCA School of Arts is a habitat in which collaboration between students of different arts disciplines is encouraged.
+This creates interesting crossovers and innovative artistic practices.
+Students can also take optional subjects from all LUCA programmes, ranging from film or photography to graphic design or interior design to product design or sculpture.